 Strengthening this component means getting everyone in the organization 100% on the same page with where you’re going and how you’re going to get there.

 Simply put, we can’t do it without great people.
-This means surrounding yourself with great people, top to bottom, because you can’t achieve a great vision without a great team.
+This means surrounding yourself with great people from the top to the bottom because you can’t achieve a great vision without a great team.

 Strengthening this component means becoming great at solving problems throughout the organization – setting them up, knocking them down, and making them go away forever.